ramzibou0735/aerial-autonomy-stack/README.md

   --net=host \
   aircraft-image

-# It starts $ tmuxinator start -p /git/resources/aircraft_tmuxinator.yml
+# It starts $ tmuxinator start -p /git/resources/tmuxinator/aircraft_tmuxinator.yml
 # Move between windows with Ctrl + b, then n, p
 # Move between panes with Ctrl + b, then arrows
 # Detach with Ctrl + b, then press d
 # Re-attach with $ tmux attach-session -t aircraft_tmuxinator
 # Or kill with $ tmux kill-session -t aircraft_tmuxinator
 # List sessions with $ tmux list-sessions
+# Kill all with $ tmux kill-server

 xhost -local:docker
 ```

-`exit` or Ctrl+D will close the shell and stop the container if it was started interactively.
+`exit` or Ctrl+D will close the shell and stop the container (as it was started interactively).
 Ctrl + P  then  Ctrl + Q detaches you from the container and leaves it running in the background.
 Re-attach with `docker attach <container_name_or_id>`